How to Hang Curtains Without Drilling

 If you are using a wood dowel as a curtain rod, it will need finials to prevent the rod from slipping off of the hooks.
 First, check to make sure that the curtain can slip over the finials.
 If so, add the finials with two drops of wood glue to the pocket of each finial.
 Then, force the finials onto the ends of the dowels and let the glue dry for at least an hour before mounting the rod in the brackets.

-Add the Middle Bracket (Optional)
+Add a Middle Hook (Optional)

 For cafe rods extended longer than 48 inches, add a bracket to the center of the window or door.
 First, place the extended curtain rod with the curtain into the left and right brackets.
 Standing on a chair, hold the third bracket at the center of the rod.
 Slightly raise the bracket up the wall until it is supporting the center of the rod.
 Mark the position.
 Remove the rod and curtain.
 Add the middle bracket in the marked location.
 Replace the curtain rod and curtain.